-The Honors Program uses these scholarships to encourage mutually beneficial faculty/student collaboration in experiential projects.
+The Honors Undergraduate Research Scholars Program encourages mutually beneficial faculty/student collaboration in experiential projects.
 We interpret research broadly to include formal research and creative endeavors in all disciplines, including the basic and applied sciences, humanities, fine arts, social sciences, business, and education.

-These scholarships are awards of $2500 for the Summer term to support and encourage undergraduate work with individual faculty members on research or scholarship in a mentoring relationship.
+These scholarships are awards of $2,500 for the Summer Term to support and encourage undergraduate work with individual faculty members on research or scholarship in a mentoring relationship.
 The scholarship is available for the student to conduct research or scholarship related to a student’s academic and/or career plans.
-These scholarships are intended to provide full-time support for 8-10 weeks.
 Students with research scholarships work closely with individual faculty members, who direct and advise them on the project.